 Two types of questions generally arise.
 One may be answered by directing the questioner to a specific section of the RFP.
 Other questions may be more complex and may require a written amendment to the RFP.
 The procurement officer will make that decision.
-Questions are due not later than 3:00PM prevailing Alaska Standard Time on October 7, 2024.
+Questions are due no later than 3:00pm prevailing Alaska Standard Time on December 2, 2024.